Linear Algebra 2017/2018

 Demonstration of the syllabus coherence with the curricular unit's objectives

 The selected program content, meet consistently the learning objectives.
 For the purposes of (i) and (ii) the UC contributes directly point 1 of the program.
 The contents of 1, 2.3 and 4 contribute to create basic skills matrix calculation allowing achieve the objectives (i) to (iv).
 For the purposes set out in (v) and (vi) contributes directly point 5 of the program and for the purpose of (vii) point 4.
 The syllabus 4 and 5 are the basis the algebraic calculation reinforced by matrix calculation introduced in points 1, 2 and 3.
+For the purpose (viii)contributes directly points 1.6, 2.2, 3.6 and 4.2 of the program.

 The contents of this unit allow the development of a reasoned logical reasoning scientifically and the acquisition of scientific knowledge of algebraic nature for use in the field to develop other courses.